Imamu Estate, Virgo

 Just like Maria, he did not seem alarmed at her appearance.

 As she spoke with him, Atienna couldn’t help but wonder what it was that made Maria think they were alike initially.
-It was a little ways into their conversation that she noticed the third person.
+It was a little ways into her conversation with the boy that she noticed the third person.
 A girl.
-She could vaguely make out the girl’s thoughts, but everything about her was surrounded in a haze.
-When she addressed the boy about the girl, he gave an unexpectedly emotional response.
+She could barely make out the girl’s thoughts, but everything about her was surrounded in a haze.
+When Atienna addressed the boy about the girl, he gave an unexpectedly emotional response.
 There was desperation in his eyes and anger and guilt.
 But before she could address it—

-—like a lightning bolt, an unexplainable rage throttled through her core.
+—like a lightning bolt, an unexplainable anger throttled through her core.

 It bubbled up in her chest and rose upward where it lodged in her throat.
 Her vision blurred.